Aline E. Botsis, MS, CSCS

 M.S., Exercise Science, University of South Alabama, 2015

 My teaching philosophy is based on my experience as an academic advisor.
 I learned to build relationships with our diverse student population, and I have brought those skills into the classroom.
 Teaching course material is paramount, but I believe true teaching begins by building relationships with my students.
 I endeavor to create an engaging classroom environment where students feel free to ask questions and share their opinions.
-To support student engagement, I incorporate various teaching aids, such as technology, intro lectures.
-By teaching from a holistic perspective, my goal is to not only support student learning but also encourage them to develop skills that extend beyond the classroom.
+To support student engagement, I incorporate various teaching aids, such as Kahoot! and Pear Deck, into class meetings.
+By teaching from a holistic perspective, my goal is not only to support student learning but also to encourage my students to develop skills that extend beyond the classroom.

 I am a Certified Strength and Conditioning Specialist and member of the National Strength and Conditioning Association.
 I am also a member of SouthALACADA, the University’s chapter of the National Academic Advising Association.

 I am a native Mobilian and graduate of the University of South Alabama.
 As a Graduate Assistant, and I taught step aerobics, tennis, and KIN 100.
 Following graduate school, I became an academic advisor with Academic Advising & Transfer Services.
 I advised first year students in a variety of majors, from Exercise Science and Therapeutic Recreation to Engineering.
 In January 2018, I moved into a pre-health advising role, where I worked with students pursuing competitive graduate programs.
 I also taught KIN 100 each semester as an adjunct instructor.
 Some of my favorite activities include running, shopping, and cooking.